 Don't wait until the end of the term to know how you're doing!
 With your Academic Coach, create mid-term progress checks that help you determine what is working - and not working - for you while you still have time to make corrections if you need to do so.

 Learn New Skills and Strategies

 Many students need additional support in learning college-level writing skills.
-As a part of U-CAM, you'll have weekly access to supplemental instruction in writing.
-Classes are taught by professional staff in the Academic Support Program computer lab and assistive technology is available.
+As a part of U-CAM, you'll have weekly access to a writing coach and software to help you.
+The writing coach is a professional, not a peer.

-U-CAM offers a series of optional workshops determined by student needs.
+U-CAM offers several skill development opportunities each term.
+These include face-to-face workshops, specialized online resources, and supported study times.
 Topics may include stress management and anxiety, time management, organization, research, note-taking strategies, and sleep and wellness.
 U-CAM supports you as a whole student!
 Check out this term's workshops to see what's going on now.